StevenLooman/sw5-jacoco-reporter/README.md

   - Path to the directory to generate the HTML report in.
 - `--xml \[path_to_file\]`
   - Path to the file to generate the XML at.
-- `--filter-executable`
+- `--discard-executable`
-  - Filter executable classes, i.e., the class which does not hold any Magik methods.
+  - Discard executable classes, i.e., the class which does not hold any Magik methods.

 To generate a HTML report: